sgorgun/if-statements/README.md

 ### Sub-task 14

 Analyze the result table below and implement the [DoSomething](IfStatements/Task14.cs#L5) method in the _Task14_ class.
-The method should return expected results for specified input parameter values.
+The method should return the expected results for specified input parameter values.

 | b1    | b2    | i              | Expected Result       |
 |-------|-------|----------------|-----------------------|